 Florida Requirements for Nonbeverage Alcohol

 Alcohol used in nonbeverage products, including hand sanitizer, is not subject to Florida’s Beverage Law or excise tax.
 See Florida Statutes s.
 561.02.

 Nonbeverage alcohol to be used in food products is subject to regulation under the Florida food Safety Act by the Florida Department of Agriculture and Consumer Services.
 See Making & Selling Cocktail Bitters in Florida for more information on federal and Florida regulation of nonbeverage alcohol used in food products.

 Florida does not regulate nonbeverage alcohol used in non-food products like hand sanitizer.

 Do you have questions about the regulations that apply to manufacturing ethanol-based hand sanitizer?
 We’d love to discuss it with you.
-Contact us at email@example.com to schedule a consultation.
+Contact us at email@example.com to schedule a consultation with a beverage attorney.